WorkflowLineNow workflow

 The fix

-A procurement system that ships all five shapes natively, with the same recommendation engine and the same supplier-reply AI behind every one of them, costs roughly the same as one of the single-shape tools.
-LineNow is $50/month flat, all locations, all five ordering shapes, 90-day free trial.
+A procurement system that supports all five shapes natively should still land them in the same order record, with the same recommendation engine and supplier-reply AI behind each path.
+LineNow is $100/month flat, all locations, all five ordering shapes, 90-day free trial.

-The five shapes aren't a feature checklist; they're a description of how procurement actually happens at every SMB on earth.
-The right system supports all of them because the wrong shape for the moment is the most reliable predictor of an order that doesn't get placed.
+The five shapes are not only a feature checklist.
+They are a description of how procurement happens in real operating weeks.
+The right system supports them because the wrong shape for the moment is one reason orders get delayed, duplicated, or pushed back into spreadsheets.